JamesLiuZX/Clerkie-Challenge/README.md

 ## Infinite Scrolling Friends Page

-This is an infinite scrolling app made with Next.js and React, for the Clerkie Coding Assignment 2023.
+This is an infinite scrolling app made with Next.js and React, for the Clerkie Coding Assignment 2023, done in a day.

 Features:
 1. Infinite scrolling - This is achieved via a custom hook `useInfiniteScroll.js`.
 New content will be fetched whenever your page position exceeds a defined threshold, and the page will be extended.